grackle-project/grackle/doc/source/Python.rst

 *Prerequisite:*  This scenario assumes that you have already built (and possibly installed) Grackle with the :ref:`CMake build system <cmake_build>`.
 Specifically, that cmake build must have compiled Grackle as a shared library (the primary way to ensure this happens is by passing the ``-DBUILD_SHARED_LIBS=ON`` flag when using ``cmake`` to configure the build).

-To build Pygrackle in this way, you must initialize either the ``Grackle_DIR`` environment variable or the ``Grackle_ROOT`` environment variable with the relevant path for your prebuilt Grackle library.
+To build Gracklepy in this way, you must initialize either the ``Grackle_DIR`` environment variable or the ``Grackle_ROOT`` environment variable with the relevant path for your prebuilt Grackle library.
 This path can either point to cmake build directory (where Grackle is built) OR an installation directory.

-We illustrates how to install Pygrackle under this approach down below.
+We illustrates how to install Gracklepy under this approach down below.
 For the sake of example, we assume that we previously used ``cmake`` to build (and compile) Grackle as a shared library in a build directory called **~/grackle/build**.

 .. tabs::

    .. tab:: Default Case (libgrackle won't move after building)

-      The default command to build Pygrackle against a CMake-built is shown below.
+      The default command to build Gracklepy against a CMake-built is shown below.
       **By default, this approach assumes that the Grackle shared library will never move.**
       This means that issues will occur if you delete or move the Grackle library.
       (This is a necessary assumption in order to support build directories).